 Sherington Primary describes itself as an inclusive community that places the child at the centre of all that it does.
 The school's four-word motto encapsulates its approach: pupils are encouraged to aspire to high standards, believe in themselves, create opportunities through learning, and achieve their potential.
 Leadership maintains that the school environment should be creative, stimulating, inspiring and enabling, fostering both academic excellence and personal growth.

-Under headteacher Mrs Hannah Freeman, who joined in September 2024, Sherington serves an ethnically and economically diverse student population.
+Under headteacher Mrs Hannah Freeman, who joined in September 2024, Sherington serves an ethnically and economically diverse student population of 435 pupils.
 Approximately 29% of pupils have a first language other than English, and 14% are eligible for free school meals.
 The school's location near Blackheath and the Maritime Greenwich World Heritage Site informs aspects of its curriculum, particularly in local history and real-life experiences.
 Parents and inspectors note the welcoming atmosphere and the school's success in helping children from varied backgrounds to cooperate, make friends, and manage emotions effectively.

 The school operates as a mainstream community primary with nursery provision, serving families in Charlton and the surrounding Greenwich neighbourhoods.
 Staff and governors work to maintain high expectations while ensuring that every child feels valued and supported.
 The October 2023 Ofsted inspection found that pupils behave well, learn to resolve conflicts, and develop strong personal and social skills, resulting in an Outstanding rating for personal development.

-The school ranks 1,032nd out of approximately 15,000 state primary schools in England by attainment, placing it in the top 7% nationally.
-Within Greenwich, it ranks 10th, reflecting the strength of primary provision in the borough.
-Critically, 43% of Sherington pupils achieved the higher standard in reading, writing and maths combined, more than five times the national average of 8%, indicating that the school effectively stretches its most able learners.
+The school ranks 650th out of 14,978 state primary schools in England by academic performance.
+Within Greenwich, it ranks 14th overall, reflecting the strength of primary provision in the borough.
+Sherington's 20% higher-standard rate in reading, writing and maths combined indicates that the school supports higher-attaining learners effectively.

 Teaching quality was rated Good by Ofsted in October 2023.
 Inspectors noted that staff teach phonics with precision from the start of school, ensuring all pupils can keep up.
 The curriculum is designed to give pupils secure foundations and foster reading fluency.
 However, inspectors observed that some early years activities lacked sufficient focus on curriculum learning goals, an area for continued development.
 The school's curriculum strengths lie in the arts, ICT and sports, providing enriching contexts for learning.
 Staff work to connect learning to local history and real-life experiences, using the school's proximity to historic Charlton and Greenwich to bring lessons to life.